dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ---
 sidebar_position: 3
-title: Operon Contexts
+title: DBOS Contexts
-description: API reference for Operon contexts
+description: API reference for DBOS contexts
 ---

 ## Background

-Operon automatically create a _context_ for each registered function.
+DBOS automatically create a _context_ for each registered function.
-Functions use their context to call other Operon functions, interact with the runtime or the database, and access the logger.
+Functions use their context to call other DBOS functions, interact with the runtime or the database, and access the logger.
-Each Operon function has a specific context:
+Each DBOS function has a specific context:

-- Contexts used within Operon functions inherit from [`OperonContext`](#operoncontext).
+- Contexts used within DBOS functions inherit from [`DBOSContext`](#dboscontext).
 - Handlers use [`HandlerContext`](#handlercontext).
 - Workflows use [`WorkflowContext`](#workflowcontext).
 - Transactions use [`TransactionContext<T>`](#transactioncontextt) with a specific database client type.